Sodiq-Genius/soarinstallation.github.io/index.md

 ```
 sudo ./splunk-install --splunk-soar-home /opt/phantom --https-port 7777
 ```
 In the middle of the installation, a warning popped up about insufficient space because the majority of the space was mounted on the home directory as oppose to the root directory.
-I persisted with the installation and will fix the issue later on in the process.
+I persisted with the installation and will fix the issue afer the installation.

 ![34](34.png)